deepanshak/Customer-Churn-Analysis/README.md

 ## Data Description
 The Dataset summarizes the usage behavior of about 7000 active users of this telecom service.
 The file is at a customer level with 19 variables.
-Data can be accessed from here.
+Data can be accessed from[ here](https://github.com/deepanshak/Customer-Churn-Analysis/blob/main/WA_Fn-UseC_-Telco-Customer-Churn.csv)
 ## Methodology
 ### Data Cleaning
 - Checking for null and duplicate values.